josephnewton861/mini_python_game/README.md

 # Pong

 ## Description
-- This project is my first using Python 2 years ago and involves using pythons built in Turtle module to creat a game of pong.
+- This project is my first using Python 2 years ago and involves using pythons built in Turtle module to create a game of pong.

 ## Setup instructions
 - Install python on your local machine.
 See https://www.python.org/downloads/